All Episodes

 They played the film of him being shot down in the Pacific and being recovered on that aircraft carrier.

-He his theme was completing his mission.
+His theme was completing his mission.

 And it rallied conservatives to him.

-And in that speech, he said, Read my lips, no new taxes, because people were still on the Republican side, very, very alarmed about this voodoo economic stuff.
+And in that speech, he said, read my lips, no new taxes, because people were still on the Republican side very, very alarmed about this voodoo economic stuff.

-Because people like, what's happening with McCain now?
+It's like, what's happening with McCain now?

 What does he really do versus what does he say?

-Uh in this case, if Bush said back in 1980 to campaign against Reagan, it's voodoo economics, does he really still believe this?
+In this case, if Bush said back in 1980 to campaign against Reagan, it's voodoo economics, does he really still believe this?

 So he came out with a read my lips, no new taxes.